Njáls Saga or Burnt Njáll

 Gunnar is a brave, guileless, generous youth like Sigurd (Siegfried) of the heroic legends.
 Njáll is a wise and prudent man endowed with prophetic gifts.
 Both are men of peace, but in a society in which the ties of blood impose inescapable obligations, neither Gunnar’s goodwill nor Njáll’s wisdom can save them from their fate.

-The characters of the Njáls saga are vividly drawn and range from comic to the sinister.
-The high tide of Icelandic life is revealed in the meetings of the heroes at the Alþingi (Parliament) in times of peace and good fortune; but the high price for their unique lifestyles is always hanging heavy over them.
+The characters of the Njáls saga are vivid and true to life, ranging from the comic to the sinister.
+The high tide of Icelandic life can be seen in the meetings of the heroes at the Alþingi (Parliament) in times of peace and good fortune.
+However, the high price for their unique lifestyles is always hanging heavy over them.

 To discover more about the complexities of the events that take place within the Njáls saga, pay a visit to the Saga Centre in Hvolsvöllur.
-Here you will find a unique exhibition, where Njáls Saga is Introduced in several languages.
+Here is a unique exhibition with information about Njáls Saga in several languages.
 The exhibition gives an overview of the world of the Sagas, the Viking age and the age of the settlement.

-In fact, it is here in the Hvolsvöllur region that the Njáls Saga actually took place one thousand years ago.
-Whilst Visiting the Saga Centre you must also take a little time to discover the The Njáls saga tapestry.
-A beautiful work of art in the making.
-The Njáls saga tapestry when complete will be around 90 m long and depict the Njáls saga in a tapestry form using the Bayeux stitch (laid couching work), a special type of stitch that was used in the Viking age.
+In fact, it is here in the Hvolsvöllur region that Njáls Saga actually took place one thousand years ago.
+While visiting the Saga Centre, stop and discover the the Njáls Saga tapestry.
+This is a beautiful work of art that completed by community members and guests 2019.
+The tapestry is around 90 m long with images from Njáls Saga using the Bayeux stitch (laid couching work).
+This is a special type of stitch dating back to the Viking age.